 In other words… Tommy Wiseau is a profoundly dysfunctional individual.
 He’s socially inept, utterly incompetent, mean to those he doesn’t know well, cruel to those he does know well, and according to DAB, Tommy is generally a lonely and miserable person.

 Either way, I am struck by how the popular perception of Tommy is so far the reality presented in DAB.
 And I find it lamentable that the DAM has pushed so hard to inflate the fantasy and crush the reality.

-Something Greg says in the book gets to the heart of the matter, both for how people view Tommy, and what I went through with my ex-employee:
+Something Greg says in the book gets to the heart of the matter, both for how people view Tommy, and what I went through with the ex-employee: